cleaver/pomodoro/README.txt

 1) Remove Code signing identity if present (should not, but sometimes I push it back)

+Xcode 4.5 (tips from @sashalaundy):
+1) Product > Edit Scheme
+2) At top set Scheme to "Pomodoro" and Destination to "My Mac __-bit"
+3) On left select Archive
+4) Type in Archive Name "Pomodoro"
+5) Hit OK
+6) Product > Archive - Xcode builds and then opens Organizer with archive selected
+7) Hit Distribute
+8) Choose Export as "Application"

+From the Scheme toolbar menu, choose a scheme.
+(Pomodoro: My Mac __-bit) From the same menu, choose Edit Scheme to display the scheme dialog.
+In the left column, select Archive.
+Choose a build configuration.
+Specify a name for the archive and click OK.
+Choose Product > Archive.

 Xcode 4:
 1) Build a copy for archiving: Product menu -> Build for -> Build for Archiving
 2) Open the organizer: Window menu -> Organizer